kellie-cat/dental-quiz/README.md

 #### The Quiz Page

 Again the header and footer appear, familiar to the user.
-On this page, the header is also an anchor tag, linking the user back to the home page.
+On this page, the header is also an anchor tag, linking the user back to the home page, should they need to stop the game before it is finished.

 ![A screenshot of the quiz page](docs/pp2-quiz-page-laptop.png)